 Tip #12 – Fight Friction While You Sleep

 One would think that going to bed at night and sleeping while doing absolutely nothing would be good for your hair.
 After all, getting a good night's sleep is vital to your overall health, right?
 Well, think again.
 Hair damage is sometimes caused by moving around while you sleep and by sheet and blanket fabrics that draw moisture out of your hair.
-If you’re serious about keeping your Type 4 hair healthy, take off any tight hand bands you might be wearing before you go to bed.
-You can also reduce friction by covering your hair with a smooth, silky hair wrap – like a durag.
-Additionally, replace your cotton or polyester pillowcases with silk or satin.
+If you’re serious about keeping your Type 4 hair healthy and reducing friction, wrap your head with a satin-lined accessory – like our Satin-Lined Turban Head Wrap.
+Additionally, you can replace your cotton or polyester pillowcases with silk or satin.

 While kinky or Type 4 men’s hair has its challenges, learning about its different subtypes and what that means to you can be inspiring.
 Many of the qualities that make this type of hair unique also make it dope and sexy.
 When you begin thinking about your hair as an extension of your overall health and well-being, you’ll become proactive in how you care for your hair and will ultimately find simple ways to make it a part of your regular routine.